wandb/docs/content/guides/models/automations/model-registry-automations.md

   For more information about repository dispatch, see the [official documentation on the GitHub Marketplace](https://github.com/marketplace/actions/repository-dispatch).

-  See [Webhook Automations for Model Evaluation](https://www.youtube.com/watch?v=7j-Mtbo-E74&ab_channel=Weights%26Biases) and [Webhook Automations for Model Deployment](https://www.youtube.com/watch?v=g5UiAFjM2nA&ab_channel=Weights%26Biases) for step by step YouTube videos on how to create automations for model evaluation and deployment, respectively.
+  Watch the videos [Webhook Automations for Model Evaluation](https://www.youtube.com/watch?v=7j-Mtbo-E74&ab_channel=Weights%26Biases) and [Webhook Automations for Model Deployment](https://www.youtube.com/watch?v=g5UiAFjM2nA&ab_channel=Weights%26Biases), which guide you to create automations for model evaluation and deployment.

-  See this W&B [report](https://wandb.ai/wandb/wandb-model-cicd/reports/Model-CI-CD-with-W-B--Vmlldzo0OTcwNDQw) to learn how to use a Github Actions webhook automation for Model CI.
+ Review a W&B [report](https://wandb.ai/wandb/wandb-model-cicd/reports/Model-CI-CD-with-W-B--Vmlldzo0OTcwNDQw), which illustrates how to use a Github Actions webhook automation for Model CI.
 Check out this [GitHub repository](https://github.com/hamelsmu/wandb-modal-webhook) to learn how to create model CI with a Modal Labs webhook.

 {{% /tab %}}